Kchenforyou/PD-Diffusion-Sonification-Project/README.md

 Note that in this project, our focus was not to model the behavior of bison herds; the above was just a useful analogy.
 Rather, we simulated random numbers with the Poisson Dirichlet Diffusion Process to create an animation and a musical representation of the process.
 Below is a brief summary of how the codebase works.

 The Julia scripts:
+* ScaffSpind.jl
+  * Generates circle size, 2-dimensional coordinates (center of each circle), and parents of each circle
+* Skewer_NF
-*ScaffSpind.jl generates circle size, 2-dimensional coordinates (center of each circle), and parents of each circle *Skewer_NF assigns a discrete time to a group of circle sizes, 2-dimensional coordinates, and parent status.
+  * Assigns a discrete time to a group of circle sizes, 2-dimensional coordinates, and parent status.
 This results in time frames that inform us where the circle is and whether if it is alive
+* Create_CSV.jl
-*Create_CSV.jl organizes the time frames into CSV files
+  * Organizes the time frames into CSV files

 R Script:
+* SST_Animate.R
-*SST_Animate.R uses ggplot2 to create individual frames from each CSV file to be uploaded to a GIF-making site.
+  * Uses ggplot2 to create individual frames from each CSV file to be uploaded to a GIF-making site.

 Python Script:
+* Sonification_Script.py
-*Sonification_Script.py creates a midi file.
+  * Creates a midi file.
 For each CSV file, it maps circle size to volume and one of the two coordinates to pitch.

 ## How to use
 Here are some languages and packages that should be installed:

-For Julia:
+* For Julia:
-1. Distributions
+  * Distributions
-2. Random
+  * Random
-+DataFrames
-+CSV
+  * DataFrames
+  * CSV
-*For R:
+* For R:
-   *ggplot2
-   *ggforce.
-*Python:
-   *numpy
-   *Pandas
-   *MIDI-UTIL
-   *audiolazy
+  * ggplot2
+  * ggforce
+* Python:
+  * numpy
+  * Pandas
+  * MIDI-UTIL
+  * audiolazy

 At the moment, we are working on a Bash script for end users so that the process may be more streamlined.